|Read the TWM Blog|

 WHAT MAKES A GENOCIDE?

 A genocide is the effort to exterminate an entire ethnic group, culture or race by murder, sterilization, rape, relocation, etc. A genocide is never accidental.
-It is always planned, and requires a hierarchy of command to execute.
+It is always planned and requires a hierarchy of command to execute.
 (In the case of Rwanda, the extremist Hutu government and its sympathizers probably began planning the 1994 genocide years before it occurred.)
-It requires a ruthless government which can crush and silence opposition, rally an efficient killing force, identify the target group, manipulate the media and parry any thrusts of intervention from the outside world.
+It requires a ruthless government that can crush and silence opposition, rally an efficient killing force, identify the target group, manipulate the media, and parry any thrusts of intervention from the outside world.
 It requires people who are willing to kill and many good people who stand by and do nothing.